univention/intercom-service/intercom-variants-eval/eval_english.md

   * how is failover achieved, what happens if one instance dies?
   * how is a session ended on all nodes?
   * ...
+* Misc
+  * We're currently feeding nextlcloud an ox token.
+They should implement proper checks according to the specs (audience, azp, ...) and we should feed them a proper nextcloud token.
 * Usual Chores
   * Implement Secure Storage for secrets (vault, ...)
   * Implement thorough checks for input data